01-edu/public/subjects/ai/neural-networks/README.md

 | Tom  |   18 |        18 |            1 |
 | Ryan |   13 |        14 |            1 |

 The goal if the network is to predict the success at the exam given math and chemistry grades.
-The inputs are `math` and `chemistry` and the target is `exam_sucess`.
+The inputs are `math` and `chemistry` and the target is `exam_success`.

 1. Compute and return the output of the neural network for each of the students.
 Here are the weights and biases of the neural network: